lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 2020-04-19 20:09:15.757  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Completed initialization in 34 ms
 ```

-Since we mapped our local port `8080` to the same port on the container (`-p 8080:8080` from the run command), you can go to the actuator endpoint in your browser at `http://localhost:8080/actuator` like you would if you were running the application normally.
-If you go the `/env` endpoint, you'll see some interesting information about the underlying docker container that's worth checking out.
-But there you have it, a successfully containerized Spring Boot application!
+Since we mapped our local port `8080` to the same port on the container (`-p 8080:8080` from the run command), we can go to the actuator endpoint in our browser at `http://localhost:8080/actuator` like we would if we were running the application normally.
+If we go the `/env` endpoint, we'll see some interesting information about the underlying docker container that's worth checking out.
+But there we have it, a successfully containerized Spring Boot application!

 ### Summing it Up
 In this post, we covered some basics about kubernetes and docker containers.
 We then built a small Spring Boot application and packaged it into a docker container through gradle.
 In the next post, we'll take the docker container we built and deploy it to a local kubernetes cluster.
 Thanks for reading!